Vyral/jan-leasure/_posts/2022-07-05-how-you-can-get-a-loan-with-a-itin.md

 {% include excerpt.html %}

-Who do you know who’s from another country?
-For example, Mexico, Canada, China, my homeland Italy, or anywhere else.
+Do you know someone from another country like Mexico, Canada, China, or my homeland, Italy?
 If they don’t have a social security number, they’re likely working with an ITIN, or an individual taxpayer identification number.

 **I bet you didn’t know that you could qualify for a mortgage with an ITIN.** I can get you a loan, but there are a few things you need first.
 You’ll need at least two years of work history in the U.S., a valid ITIN number and supporting documentation, and a down payment of 15% or more.